JJGriffin/Designing-Beautiful-Power-Apps-For-Makers/Lab3-IntegrateCustomPagesInModelDrivenPowerApps.md

 ## Lab Overview

 ### 🎯 Goal

-Embed a custom page as full page and Side Pane in the model-driven app for Coho Winery Purchase Order Application
+Embed a custom page as both a full page and a side pane in the Coho Winery Purchase Orders model-driven app.
+The page will read context with Param("recordId") and display the correct PO PDF alongside key record details.

 ### ✅ Prerequisites

-Completed lab 1-3
+**Labs 1–3 completed** (solution setup, tables/data, custom pages and model-driven app).

-## Scenario
+### 📖 Scenario

-To be able to read the PDFs related to all purchase orders, the Coho Winery Purchase Order Management app must support viewing PDFs and provide end users with an option that makes the files easily assecible through the existing app.
-They also want to open the relevant record information.
+Finance and auditors need to **open PO PDFs** directly in the app and see the related Purchase Order record in context.
+In this lab you’ll add a **responsive custom page** that operates as the landing page in **full page** mode, and a **Purchase Order Side Pane** custom page a side pane from a selected PO Main Form, and passing the current record’s ID so the correct Purchase order details loads in the side pane when it opens.

 ### ⌛ Length